mattbocosoft/presentation-xcode/develop-navigators.md

 'A' Files that have been added and staged but not yet committed
 'M' Tracked files which have been changed since the last commit

+#####Opening Files
+Xcode supports opening files in multiples tabs.
+To open a file in the current tab, simply single-click the file.
+Double-clicking a file can yield different behavior depending on user-preferences configured in Preferences on the "Navigation" tab.
+Xcode can be configured to open a file in a new tab when the file is double-clicked.

 #####Adding Files
 There are many ways to add new files to the project:
 * Drag and drop a file or folder directly into the file list inside of the desired group level.